jtszy/SP_4_Cohomology/README.md

 ```
 for running the whole replication script for $\text{Sp}_{2n}(\mathbb{Z})$ for $n=2$ and $n=3$.

-The running time of the script will be approximately `25` minutes and `115` hours on a standard laptop computer for the cases $n=2$ and $n=3$ respectively.
+The running time of the script will be approximately `25` minutes (`15` minutes for the redundant relations' case) and `115` hours on a standard laptop computer for the cases $n=2$ and $n=3$ respectively.
 Therefore, in the latter case, we encourage to use the precomputed solution, focusing on the part providing the rigorous proof only.

 To run the script which uses the precomputed solution for $\text{Sp}_6(\mathbb{Z})$ (stored in the file "Steinberg_Solution_Sp_6.sjl", where $n=2,3$) and provides rigorous proof (certification) of the result, the following command needs to be executed in the terminal in `SP_4_Cohomology` folder:
 ```bash